yuan25j/390-assignments/README.md

 ## Data and Relevant Files

 All data and other relevant files are located in the `390FinalProj/dissecting-bias` directory.
+Most of these files are inherited from the original authors.
+Details can be found at the following readme https://gitlab.com/labsysmed/dissecting-bias/-/blob/master/README.md?ref_type=heads

 ## Replicating Changes for Figures 1a and 1b